 - On the Settings tab, expand Agent Workspace, and then select Resolve Reasons.

 - Under Enabled resolve reasons, select the resolve reasons you want to use, and then choose which channels to apply them to.
 For example, you might want to enable this feature for WhatsApp and Twitter private messages but not for Twitter public posts.

-To learn more about using resolve reasons with reporting, bulk resolves, and channel-specific settings, see Sparkcentral resolve reasons.
+To learn more about using resolve reasons with reporting, bulk resolves, and channel-specific settings, see Sparkcentral resolve settings .

 Customer satisfaction (CSAT) surveys

 - Go to Admin settings, expand Virtual agents, select CSAT surveys, and then select Add CSAT survey.

 - Enter a name for the survey, and then do the following:

 - Enter the percentage of contacts you want to survey.

 - Choose whether to send the survey immediately after closing a conversation, or after a certain period of time.
 Then, to avoid sending the survey multiple times to the same user, select how frequently to send the survey.

 - Optionally, set a minimum length of the response sent to a customer to trigger a survey.
 You might not want to send a survey if an agent (human or virtual) response was very short.

 - Optionally, select to send a survey only if it’s available in the contact’s language.

 - Finish creating your survey by enabling it on one or more channels.

-To learn more about CSAT surveys, see Customer satisfaction in Sparkcentral.
+To learn more about CSAT surveys, see Customer satisfaction surveys in Sparkcentral.